 |

-- Automatic parameter masking in logs via AOP
+Automatic parameter masking in logs via AOP.
+Just add the annotation, and you’re protected.

-- Stack trace protection through custom exception handling
+Stack trace protection through custom exception handling.
+No more passwords in error reports.

-- Flexible masking options (full mask or partial reveal)
+Flexible masking options.
+Full mask or show partial data, your choice.

 Without @Sensitive: